geigerzaehler/beets-alternatives/README.md

     directory: /player
     paths:
       default: $album/$title
-    format: mp3
+    format: aac mp3
     query: "onplayer:true"
     removable: true
 ```

-The first two options are self-explanatory.
-They determine the location
+The first two options determine the location of the external files and
-of the external files and correspond to the global
+correspond to the global [`directory`][config-directory] and
-[`directory`][config-directory] and [`paths`][config-paths] options.
+[`paths`][config-paths] settings.
+The `format` option specifies the
-The `format` option specifies the format we transcode the files to.
+formats we transcode the files to (more on that below).
+Finally, the
-We use the [convert plugin][], so the format name must correspond to
+`query` option tells the plugin which files you want to put in the
-one of the formats [configured for convert][].
-Finally, the `query`
+external location.
+The value is a [query string][] as used for the
-option tells the plugin which files you want to put in the external
+beets command line.
+In our case we use a flexible attribute to make the
-location.
-The value is a [query string][] as used for the beets command
+selection transparent.

-line.
-In our case we use a flexible attribute to make the selection
+Let’s add some files to our selection by setting the flexible attribute
-transparent.
+from the `query` option.
+(Since we use boolean values for the

-First we add some files to our selection by setting the flexible
+‘onplayer’ field it might be a good idea to set the type of this field
-attribute from the `query` option.
+to `bool` using the *types* plugin)

 ```
 $ beet modify onplayer=true artist:Bach